benrhughes/clipmark/readme.md

-# Kindle Clippings to Markdown converter
+# ClipMark - convert Kindle clippings to markdown

 Kindle devices store a user's notes and highlights in a single file called `My Clippings.txt`.
 It has content for all books, whether Amazon-purchased or side-loaded.
 It is just a single, flat text file with clippings from all books intermingled, which can make referencing your clippings difficult.